-Once course selections are finalized, requests for schedule changes will not be honored after the second week of the semester, except for scheduling conflicts or teacher-initiated change.
+Once course selections are finalized, requests for schedule changes will not be honored after the first full week of classes each semester, except for scheduling conflicts or teacher-initiated change.
 Unless course withdrawls are teacher-initiated, students will receive a "W", withdrawn (no GPA penalty) or a "WF", withdrawn/failure (GPA penalty) on their transcript after the second week of the semester.
 Any student who fails the first semester of an elective course may be dropped from the course.